Table of Contents

 The young, or those who work for themselves are particularly vulnerable.
 The former because they don’t tend to have savings, the latter because they don’t get paid if they don’t go to work.
 Sometimes they’re one and the same person.

 So you can see, money touches everything and everyone, and it doesn’t matter who you are.
-Unless you’re roaming free somewhere in the jungle, you’re likely to need cash for the roof over your head, the food on your table, and the clothes on your back.
+Unless you’re roaming free somewhere in the jungle and are completely self-sufficient, you’ll likely need cash for the roof over your head, the food on your table, and the clothes on your back.
 The wealth-health connection is undeniable.

 Until next time,